jaredpetersen/dynamicsqldriver/README.md

 management systems like HashiCorp Vault that generate and manage database users on your behalf.

-Create your own implementation of `dynamicsqldriver.CredentialsGenerator` and set the username and password portion of your database connection string to `genusername` and `genpassword` respectively.
-The generator will replace those values in the connection string with the generated values on your behalf.
+Create your own implementation of `dynamicsqldriver.CredentialsGenerator` and set the username and password portion of your database connection string to `genusername` and `genpassword` respectively. dynamicsqldriver will call your generator when a new database connection is needed and then replace those values in the connection string before passing it along to your favorite SQL driver.

 ## Usage